Skip to main content

 Marina Schneider

-Universities in Baden-Württemberg have been charging tuition fees for international students who are not citizens of an EU/EEA member state since the 2017/2018 Winter Semester.
-International students who have completed a German UEQ (= an UEQ at a German School according to § 58 Landeshochschulgesetz (LHG) - (§ 3 (2) LHGebG)) are not required to pay tuition fees.
+Since the winter semester 2017/2018, universities in Baden-Württemberg have been charging tuition fees for the state to international students who are not citizens of an EU/EEA member state.
+International students who hold a German HZB (“Hochschulzugangsberechtigung”) - University entrance qualification - are not subject to tuition fees.

 • EU/EEA citizens (§ 3 (1) LHGebG)

-• Students in a non-consecutive master’s degree program (§ 3 (1) LHGebG)
+• Students in a continuing education Master programme (§ 3 (1) LHGebG)

 • International students studying at RWU within the framework of cooperation agreements (§ 6 (1) LHGebG):